 Black buck has been reintroduced in Pakistan and is flourishing.

 Hog deer is becoming increasingly rare in Pakistan, because of the destruction of its habitat – riverine forests.

-Barking deer population may survive in Margalla Hills National Park, where I took picture of this one.
+As K2 and I observed, barking deer population has survived in Margalla Hills National Park, where I took picture of this one.
 Sind Province’s Wildlife Management Board is actively involved in breeding of these beautiful ungulates in the country.